What do I want from the European institutions?

 A while ago, I was sitting in a park when I overheard an interesting thought following the abolishment of roaming charges: “The EU isn’t useless after all.”

 Each and every person finds the purpose of things according to what they see as important, useful etc. Identifying what is it that we demand of the European institutions is constituted in a similar process.
 Mostly there would be more issues we consider crucial.
 However, we usually can see one that we find the most important.

 Rules protect us today, however, only in case there is someone who demands that the rules are followed.
 I mostly mean rules that are the pillars of the EU: the rule of law or the right to free access to information.
 Even if I might hold citizenship of a state where its representatives try to sabotage these rights.
 The problem is some people do not feel that everybody is obliged to follow the rules, in other words, there might be privileged individuals who get away with breaking them.
 I identify two approaches to this issue.

 First, if some institution does not demand that rules are followed by everyone, they might as well not be followed at all.
 It makes no sense to join a community which demands accepting a specific unit of rules and then not follow them.
 This denies the very purpose of the community and shows the schizophrenic state of many EU member states’ representatives.
-They try to make it seem like following the rules is against the good of the people which covers them.
+They try to make it seem like following the rules is against the good of the people.
 They cover themselves by the citizens of their respective countries, while the citizens only demand of them to follow the rules created by a community which the citizens agreed to join.
 We simply cannot allow that its rules are not followed, even if they might not be followed in some cases.
 That would be like demanding to stop punishing tax evasion because once a person got away with it.